The scores are important, and we know how to get them.

 .

-Perhaps the most exciting change is that rather than just being held on Saturday mornings, students will now be able to take the tests on Friday mornings, Friday afternoons, Saturday mornings, or Saturday afternoons!
-Not only that, but there will also be a test in February – a welcome addition the calendar.
+Rather than just being held on Saturday mornings, students are able to take the tests on Friday mornings, Friday afternoons, Saturday mornings, or Saturday afternoons, in some months.
 The full list of dates is available

 here